Publishing content on the Web #

-Content can be published on a web server, allowing MMDAgent-EX to directly download and play it.
-You can download and play the content just by specifying the URL, and it can be automatically synchronized with the server’s content.
+You can publish content on a web server so that MMDAgent-EX can download and play it directly.
+By specifying a URL, the content can be downloaded and played, and it can be automatically synchronized with the server’s content.

 Distributing content to others constitutes secondary distribution (redistribution) of files.
-Please pay attention to the usage conditions of the files and materials included in the content.
+Pay attention to the terms of use for files and materials included in the content.

 PACKAGE_DESC.txt #